Un-Dam the Klamath: Negotiations

 On February 19, 2010, the Klamath Basin Restoration Agreement (KBRA) was signed by multiple parties, including Ken Salazar, PacifiCorp representatives, Oregon and California state governors and settlement representatives.

 On April 4, 2013, the U.S. Department of the Interior released a final environmental impact statement and recommended the removal the four dams. $1 billion in other environmental restoration would be allocated to aid native salmon runs on the Klamath.
 Ron Wyden, the senior U.S. senator from Oregon, introduced the Klamath Basin Water Recovery and Economic Restoration Act of 2014, which was cosponsored by fellow Oregon senator Jeff Merkley and by Nevada senator Dean Heller.

 On February 8, 2017, a federal district court judge ruled in favor of removing the dams and agreed to a plan created by tribal scientists which would reduce outbreaks of disease among fish which had reportedly infected 90% of juvenile salmon between 2014 and 2015.

 The U.S. Congress failed to pass legislation which would have implemented the KBRA by the January 1, 2016 deadline, which meant that a new agreement would have to be negotiated.
 As a result, the Klamath Hydroelectric Settlement Agreement (KHSA) was negotiated and signed on April 6, 2016.
 The amended agreement led to the creation of the Klamath River Renewal Corporation (KRRC), which would now apply for complete license transfer from PacifiCorp.

 In April 2020, the California Water Board approved two key permits for removing the four large aging hydropower dams on the Klamath River.
 The board came to this conclusion "based on evidence that dam removal would improve drinking water quality by reducing algal blooms, and would restore habitat for endangered salmon and other organisms that rely on free-flowing rivers."
 However, even with this approval, the project still required approval from the Federal Energy Regulatory Commission (FERC).

-On July 17, 2020 FERC stated that PacifiCorp would have to stay on the license during the removal process, rather than just walk away (as previously agreed to by both KRRC and PacifiCorp), "and take responsibility for cost overruns."
+On July 17, 2020, FERC stated that PacifiCorp would have to stay on the license during the removal process, rather than just walk away (as previously agreed to by both KRRC and PacifiCorp), "and take responsibility for cost overruns."
 As a result, PacifiCorp withdrew from the agreement and the dam removal process slowed once again.

 On October 22, 2020, the movement was covered in a video story for Vice News.
 In the video, it was reported that "after a decade of negotiations, the [Yurok] tribe is starting to wonder if it will ever really happen."
 Salmon runs were reportedly the lowest they had ever been and Yurok tribal members explained that the salmon could not be sustained much longer.

 As of February 25, 2022, FERC released their final Environmental Impact Statement (EIS).
-The four dams are expected to be removed sometime in 2023 or 2024.
+One of the four dams was removed in 2023 and the rest were expected to be removed sometime in 2024.

+January 2024 marked a major milestone when work crews started to release water that had been held back for the first time in a century.
+Starting with the Iron Gate Dam, 3 dams were decommissioned and removed over the next year.